 What gets measured gets done.

-Every person in an organization is employed to deliver results (outputs) which contribute to the organization as a whole.
+Every person in an organization is employed to deliver results (outputs) that contribute to the organization as a whole.
 Effectiveness is judged by the extent to which internal and external customer demands for outputs are met.

 In the long run, everyone is measured against whether the customers' demands and his or her many and varied expectations for outputs have been satisfied.
 The concept of the customer is broadened to include all the stakeholders of a given organization or team.
-Organisation performance is judged by the extent to which stakeholder demands for outputs are met.
+Organizational performance is judged by the extent to which stakeholder demands for outputs are met.

 Performance measures are integral to the building of systems that will lead to the continuous improvement of team performance.
 Specifically, it is essential to identify all the relevant stakeholders, determine a balanced set of outputs, measures (KPIs) and targets, and implement performance feedback, in order to implement the many initiatives that organizations are engaged in to improve their performance.